MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-12-11-courtney-swain.markdown

 <span class="important">I could not get my mom to rehearse to save my life.
 She was just not there, but when we put her in the environment and we said, "Go, do your thing."</span> She was just there and it was such an amazing experience to see your parent really being a person and an artist as opposed to being a parent.
 To get to collaborate on that artist to artist level was a really extremely rewarding experience for me.
 {: .interviewee }

 AG: That's awesome.

-EDIT

-AG: One final question: About that switch you just mentioned, the intensity switch, you're such an intense live performer, when you're singing, there's nothing else in the world happening.
+One final question: About that switch you just mentioned, the intensity switch, you're such an intense live performer, when you're singing, there's nothing else in the world happening.
 Have you always been that way or is that something that Bent Knee has brought out of you in terms of singing and performing?
 {: .interviewer }

 CS: Yeah, I think--I don't know.
 I guess for me, I haven't really found a different way to perform.
 I really am a performer.
 I think that's the thing that I do the best and the thing that I really love doing.
 Bent Knee material is becoming less cathartic.
 It's not as brutal.
 I don't think anything else will ever be quite as brutal as *Shiny Eyed Babies*, save for some tragedy that I hope won't happen.